 Infants and young children who have brain injuries are often unable to express how they are feeling.
 Therefore, it is especially important to be aware of symptoms such as:

-- The same symptoms as those for adults
+- The same symptoms as those of adults

 - Persistent or inconsolable crying